Princean/Prince-UIAssignment/README.md

 ## Database design

-The service uses in-memory database to keep it simple and uses 3 tables ( **CUSTOMER, CUSTOMER_TRANSACTION, REWARD_POINTS** ).
-All tables has a **primary key** and **sequence** associated with it.
-Here the rewards are calculated and saved for every customer transactions.
+The service uses an in-memory database to keep it simple and uses 3 tables ( **CUSTOMER, CUSTOMER_TRANSACTION, REWARD_POINTS** ).
+All tables have a **primary key** and **sequence** associated with it.
+Here the rewards are calculated and saved for every customer transaction.

 ## Usage

 The service uses **HTTP** protocol with the endpoints exposed.

+Api documents can be found with swagger endpoint **"http://{host}:{port}/swagger-ui/index.html"**

 A postman collection is included for convenience inside the **"resources/postman"** of this application.